Eh-laganza Eh-xtravaganza: Episode

-In the workroom, in a conversation with Ilona Verley announced themselves are Nlaka'pamux, and became the franchise's first Indigenous and two-spirit contestant to compete.
-Elisha Cuthbert is a guest judge.
+In the workroom, in a conversation with Ilona Verley they discuss being Nlaka'pamux.
+They are the first Indigenous contestant on Canada's Drag Race and the first two-spirit contestant to compete on Drag Race.
+BOA and Juice Boxx also discuss sobriety while working in drag.

-Brooke Lynn Hytes declares Rita Baga the winner of the main challenge, earning her a shopping spree of $5,000 from Roots Canada.
+On the main stage Elisha Cuthbert is the guest host and joins regular panelists Brooke Lynn Hytes, Jeffrey Bowyer-Chapman, and Stacey McKenzie.
+BOA, Jimbo, Juice Boxx, Kyne, Lemon, and Rita Baga are the best and worst performers of the week.
+Following deliberation and Untucked Rita Baga is declared the winner of the main challenge, earning her a shopping spree of $5,000 from Roots Canada.

 Juice Boxx is eliminated from the competition.

 Juice Boxx and Lemon place in the bottom two and face off in a lip-sync contest to "I Really Like You" (2015) by Carly Rae Jepsen.
-Juice Boxx is eliminated from the competition, and returns to the workroom to write a message on the mirror using lipstick for the remaining contestants.
+Lemon wins the lip sync and Juice Boxx is eliminated from the competition and returns to the workroom to write a message on the mirror using lipstick for the remaining contestants.

 Production

 Development

 Crave, a television network, announced they greenlit a Canadian adaptation of RuPaul's Drag Race with American host RuPaul named as executive producer of the series on June 27, 2019.
 A press release from Blue Ant Media announced a casting call for drag performers to apply on July 9.
 In the same year, filming began in November at Hamilton, Ontario.